Lisa Shannon: Every Woman Treaty

 In May, 2013, Shannon convened a meeting of 20 women's rights advocates from around the world at the Carr Center for Human Rights to explore the question of a need for a UN Treaty to systemically address ending violence against women and girls.
 The resulting collective work ultimately took the form of Every Woman Treaty, a diverse coalition of more than 1700 women's rights activists, including 840 organizations in 128 countries.
 As of September, 2021, Every Woman Treaty coalition advocates had met with representatives of 102 nations promoting a treaty.
 Shannon is Co-Founder and Chief Executive Officer of Every Woman Treaty.

 On September 24, 2021, in his speech to the 76th United Nations General Assembly, Nigerian President Muhammadu Buhari became of the first head of state to call for "a Treaty to end all forms of violence against women and girls of all ages”.

+Leila Nazgul Seitibek, a prominent Kyrgyz human rights activist and lawyer and Najla Ayoubi, an Afghan women's rights defender, lawyer, and former judge are members of Every Woman Treaty Coalition Working Group.

 Education

 Shannon received a Bachelor of Arts from Hampshire College.
 In 2012 - 2013, she earned her Master of Public Administration degree[6] from the Harvard Kennedy School of Government as a Gleitsman Leadership Fellow with the Center for Public Leadership[8], where she studied leadership and human rights.

 In 2013, Shannon became a Fellow with the Harvard Kennedy School's Carr Center for Human Rights, expanding her areas of research into gaps in the international legal framework on violence against women worldwide, and the role a campaign for a UN Convention on Violence Against Women might play in the international women's movement.

-In May 2013, Shannon accepted an Honorary Doctorate of Humane Letters from Georgetown University, and delivered the commencement address at Georgetown College.
+In May 2013, Shannon accepted an Honorary Doctorate from Georgetown University, and delivered the commencement address at Georgetown College.
 In the address, she told graduates, “Empathy equals power.
 Some people talk about compassion fatigue, like empathy wears you down.
 I’ve found the opposite.
 I’ve found empathy to function more like a muscle.
 The more you exercise it, the more power it gives.
 The more reflexive it becomes.
 It's not that stepping up is more comfortable; it's just that comfort becomes less relevant in the face of empathy override….
 Flip on your empathy switch.
 Cross that threshold.
 Dare.
 Disturb the universe.”